AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 We currently do not support any "packing" type optimizations as in most EVM languages.

-Contract global state is aggregated as a single large merkle tree, with each contract's storate tree merkle root stored as the leaf in this tree, taking the contract address as the leaf index.
+Storage in Aztec is actually implemented as a single global merkle tree, with each contract's internal storage slot combined with its contract address to generate its position in the global tree as `global_storage_slot = pedersen_hash(contract_storage_slot, contract_address)`.

+Note: The choice of hash function is subject to change in later versions.

 ## Map